-The following reflects Lena Pope's financial assets as August 31, 2022 and 2021, including amounts not available within one year of the statement of financial position date.
+The following reflects Lena Pope's financial assets as August 31, 2023 and 2022, including amounts not available within one year of the statement of financial position date.
 Amounts not available include contributions with donor restrictions.

-2022 2021
+2023 2022

-Cash and cash equivalents \$ 3,481,873 \$ 4,762,373
+Cash and cash equivalents \$ 3,690,525 \$ 3,481,873

 Receivables

-Pledges 85,000 43,709
+Pledges 340,000 85,000

-Grant and other programs 587,101 439,539
+Grant and other programs 984,324 587,101

-Due from related party 217,785 130,000
+Due from related party 185,594 217,785

-Beneficial interests in perpetual trusts 15,466,026 11,420,863
+Beneficial interests in perpetual trusts 18,298,162 15,466,026

-Total financial assets 19,837,785 16,796,484
+Total financial assets 23,498,605 19,837,785

-Less: Net assets with donor restrictions (15,884,439) (11,683,971)
+Less: Net assets with donor restrictions (19,239,786) (15,884,439)

 Total financial assets available to meet

-general expenditures within one year \$ 3,953,346 \$ 5,112,513
+general expenditures within one year \$ 4,258,819 \$ 3,953,346

-Note 21.
+Note 20.
 Contributions of Non-Financial Assets

-Contributed nonfinancial assets for the years ended August 31, 2022 and 2021 consisted of the following:
+Contributed nonfinancial assets for the years ended August 31, 2023 and 2022 consisted of the following:

-Revenue Recognized - August 31, 2022 Utilization in Programs/ Activities Donor Restrictions Valuation Techniques and Inputs Food and Beverage \$ 17,564 Special Events No associated donor restrictions Estimated fair value on the basis of values that would be received for selling similar food and beverage items in Fort Worth, Texas.
-Estimated fair value on the basis of values that Auction Item - Gift Certifcates 1,075 Special Events No associated donor restrictions would be received for selling similar products in Fort Worth, Texas.
-Estimated fair value on the basis of values that Auction Item - Goods 8,209 Special Events No associated donor restrictions would be received for selling similar products in Fort Worth, Texas.
-Estimated fair value on the basis of values that Auction Item - Services 6,490 Special Events No associated donor restrictions would be received for selling similar services in Fort Worth, Texas.
-Estimated fair value on the basis of values that Auction Item - Dining Services 1,640 Special Events Counseling and No associated donor restrictions would be received for selling similar food and dining experiences in Fort Worth, Texas.
-Estimated fair value on the basis of values that Gift certificates 350 Substance Abuse Treatment Services No associated donor restrictions would be received for selling similar products in Fort Worth, Texas. \$ 35,328 Revenue Recognized - August 31, 2021 Utilization in Programs/ Activities Donor Restrictions Valuation Techniques and Inputs Food and Beverage \$ 13,556 Special Events No associated donor restrictions Estimated fair value on the basis of values that would be received for selling similar food and beverage items in Fort Worth, Texas. \$ 13,556
+Revenue Recognized - August 31, 2023 Utilization in Programs/ Activities Donor Restrictions Valuation Techniques and Inputs Food and Beverage \$ 20,418 Special Events No associated donor restrictions Estimated fair value on the basis of values that would be received for selling similar food and beverage items in Fort Worth, Texas.
+Auction Item - Gift Certificates 1,575 Special Events No associated donor restrictions Estimated fair value on the basis of values that would be received for selling similar products in Fort Worth, Texas.
+Auction Item - Goods & Services 44,073 Special Events No associated donor restrictions Estimated fair value on the basis of values that would be received for selling similar products or services in Fort Worth, Texas.
+Goods 20,127 Counseling and Substance Abuse Treatment Services; Special Events No associated donor restrictions Estimated fair value on the basis of values that would be received for selling similar products in Fort Worth, Texas. \$ 86,193 = Revenue Recognized - August 31, 2022 Utilization in Programs/ Activities Donor Restrictions Valuation Techniques and Inputs Food and Beverage \$ 17,564 Special Events No associated donor restrictions Estimated fair value on the basis of values that would be received for selling similar food and beverage items in Fort Worth, Texas.
+Auction Item - Gift Certificates 1,075 Special Events No associated donor restrictions Estimated fair value on the basis of values that would be received for selling similar products in Fort Worth, Texas.
+Auction Item - Goods 8,209 Special Events No associated donor restrictions Estimated fair value on the basis of values that would be received for selling similar products in Fort Worth, Texas.
+Estimated fair value on the basis of values that would Auction Item - Services 6,490 Special Events No associated donor restrictions be received for selling similar services in Fort Worth, Texas.
+Estimated fair value on the basis of values that would Auction Item - Dining Services 1,640 Special Events Counseling and No associated donor restrictions be received for selling similar food and dining experiences in Fort Worth, Texas.
+Estimated fair value on the basis of values that would Gift certificates 350 Substance Abuse Treatment Services No associated donor restrictions be received for selling similar products in Fort Worth, Texas. \$ 35,328 .